CodeJugalbandi/Paradigms/scratch/FizzBuzz/ReadMe.md

 1 2  Fizz  4  Buzz  Fizz  7 8  Fizz  Buzz  11  Fizz  13 14  FizzBuzz  16 17  Fizz  19  Buzz
 ```

-**KRISHNA** We stored the temporary result of the two residue calculations in a variable called m (for mask), use this to select corresponding elements of a vector containing the two strings Fizz and Buzz, and finally use the enlist function ```∊``` to remove the structure of the result and return a simple character array, which will contain Fizz if m is (1 0), Buzz if m is (0 1), or FizzBuzz if m is (1 1).
+**KRISHNA** Above, I save the result of the residue calculations in a two-element boolean array named ```m``` (for mask).
+In the second expression (following the statement separator ```⋄```), I use ```m``` to select corresponding elements of a vector containing the two strings Fizz and Buzz, and finally use the enlist function ```∊``` to remove the structure of the result and return a simple character array, which will contain Fizz if m is (1 0), Buzz if m is (0 1), or FizzBuzz if m is (1 1).

-**KRISHNA** In many ways, the lambda-based expression is arguably simpler than the array-oriented one - and an APL programmer might well start here in order to "brute force" a solution in a hurry.
+**KRISHNA** In many ways, applying a lambda with each is simpler than taking the time to write an array-oriented solution.
+An APL programmer might well start here in order to "brute force" a solution in a hurry.
 If the code becomes a performance bottleneck, the array based solution will be much more efficient, it terms of both memory and CPU time.

 **KRISHNA** Lets reflect on this...